learnk8s/learnk8s.io/src/requests-limits/content.md

 }
 ```

-Let's revisit the docker example discussed earlier to understand how limits differ from requests.
+Let's revisit the example discussed earlier to understand how CPU limits differ from requests.

 Now lets run the same cpustress image with half a CPU.